 "You may need a few different sizes depending on how different the spaces are between each of your teeth," she says.
 "The best size for you is determined based on what fits best, so either test out different sizes or ask your dentist for their input."

 When choosing the right interdental brush, it can be helpful to consider when you'll likely use it.

-Dr. Veytsman says they're great to use before bed (in addition to brushing your teeth) to ensure food particles aren't hiding in tough spots and sitting in your mouth overnight.
+They're great to use before bed (in addition to brushing your teeth) to ensure food particles aren't hiding in tough spots and sitting in your mouth overnight, Dr. Veytsman says.
 But you can also use them after a meal (similar to flossing), which means you may want to look for a brush that comes with a cap or carrying case so it's easy to cart around.

 Some of these products are disposable, meaning they're meant for one-time use, while others are reusable.
 Keep this in mind when looking at price.

 If the brush is reusable, pay close attention to the bristles, Dr. Cohen says: When they start to fray, it's time to sub in a new brush head (about once every three months, like your toothbrush).

 Finally, if the brush is reusable, it should come with some kind of feature to help it stay clean between uses, like antibacterial bristles and/or a cap.